kommander/aden/docs/index.md

 You can adjust Babel by creating a `.babelrc` file in your _root folder_.

 ## Build
 If you want to take our application to production, we need a production build.
 I can do that for you, after you stop the development server, with `aden -b`.
 The resulting development build can be moved to a production environment.
-You can start the production build with `aden`.
+You can start the production build executing `aden`.

 ## Deploy
 I can run as a standalone server and serve your app when asked to, as you have seen with a global install `npm i -g aden`.
 I can also serve as a package dependency in your project, from where you can leverage my full CLI via _npm scripts_.
 Or use me as a library to extend an existing express application.
 So I am able to comply with common Node.js hosting services, like [Heroku](https://heroku.com).
 Check out [my repository](https://github.com/kommander/aden), where this documentation is ran from.